tomowang/hugo-theme-tailwind/README.md

 series = "series"
 ```

-For advanced usage, please refer to the `hugo.toml` and `exampleSite/hugo.toml`.
+For advanced usage, please refer to config directory `config/_default` and
+`exampleSite/config/_default`.
 Some of the configuration options are:

  * `markup`: goldmark and options for markdown rendering